shubhamsgh2/my-todo-app-with-angular-and-spring-boot/README.md

-# Some Snapshots of my app!!
-Hope you liked it.

-## You are welcome to check more information about the platform below.
+## You are welcome to check more information about the platform below.Hope you liked it.
+(More features is yet to develop- will be added later)

 ### Login Page